PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-findings.md

 - Addition of otolith data through conditional age-at-length.

-- Removal of deviates from the growth curve for the first 8 age classes.
+- Removal of deviates from the von Bertalanffy curve for the first 8 age classes.
+In earlier steps, the mean lengths of the first 8 age classes were estimated independently from length frequencies.

 - (Appears that von Bertalanffy k, L1, L2, and sigmas are estimated using parest flag 12-14, although parest flag 32 = 6/7 suggests they are not estimated...)

-- (Mean lengths of all age classes follow von Bertalanffy.
-In earlier steps, the mean lengths of the first 8 age classes were estimated independently from length frequencies.)

 - (Default value for maximum F in the catch equations was changed from 0.7 to 5.0 [phase 1])